KlevisImeri/theta/subprojects/solver/solver-smtlib-cli/README.md

     * `--name`: Install the solver version under this custom name (<solver_name>:<name>), instead of the default (<solver_name>:<solver_version>)
     * `--solver-path`: The path of the solver to install.
 The solver will not be downloaded, instead the binary on this path will be used.
-Caveat emptor: the version must be specified correctly, there is no automatic detection.
+Caveat emptor:rthe version must be specified correctly, there is no automatic detection.
     * `--tempt-murphy`: Enables the installation of unsupported solver versions.
 If you enable this, you can expect things to break, as these solvers were not tested with Theta at all!